yuqian1023/Building-Classification/README.md

 # Building Classification

 This is the code for the project of *soft-story building classification*.

+The goal of this project is designing a model which can automatically classify a soft-story building based on a single street view image.

 ### Prerequisites